There are two main ways to export or convert raster data to another format: using the Export Raster pane or the Copy Raster geoprocessing tool.

 - The combination of Use Renderer and Force RGB exports the output as a RGB raster with three or four bands (alpha band if applicable) with the display of the current raster layer renderer while exporting.

 - The combination of Use Renderer and Use Colormap exports the raster with a colormap in the following cases:

 - If the source raster contains a colormap.

 - For datasets that do not contain a colormap, but can be visualized in a unique value renderer.

 - When the Use Renderer option is enabled, the pixel type of the exported raster is set to 8-bit unsigned.

-- Click the Settings tab at the top of the pane to continue with other settings.
+Click the Settings tab at the top of the Export Raster pane to configure your output raster dataset

 - Set the Width and Height for the Tile Size for output